fabricjs/fabricjs.github.io/src/content/docs/api/classes/ActiveSelection.md

 > **getPointByOrigin**(`originX`, `originY`): [`Point`](/api/classes/point/)

-Returns the coordinates of the object as if it has a different origin
+Returns the position of the object as if it has a different origin.
+Take an object that has left, top set to 100, 100 with origin 'left', 'top'.
+Return the values of left top ( wrapped in a point ) that you would need to keep the same position if origin where different.
+Alternatively you can use this to also find which point in the parent plane is a specific origin ( where is the bottom right corner of my object? )

 #### Parameters